edubruell/ChatRbot/README.md

 # ChatRbot
+> ⚠️ **This package has been superseded by my package [tidyllm](https://github.com/edubruell/tidyllm).** It offers a more advanced and versatile interface for working with various LLMs, including Anthropic Claude.
+Consider using tidyllm for a more updated experience.

 A simple interface from R to the Anthropic Claude API.
 This implementation takes some inspiration from [jcrodriguez1989/chatgpt](https://github.com/jcrodriguez1989/chatgpt/) package to communicate with ChatGPT

 ## Installation